remrama/DREaM/docs/source/annotation.rst

 For our purposes, we are not including an annotation for partial lucidity.
 Thus, when lucidity is on the line, it is important to read the whole dream report and make your own evaluation as to whether the dreamer was aware of the dream at any given moment.

-Be liberal with comments about being kinda lucid *after* having clear lucidity.
+Be liberal with comments about being semi-lucid *after* having clear lucidity.
 Less so with dreams that only include partial lucidity.

 .. raw:: html